 where

 which is manifestly analytic above the contour in question.
 Together with the asymptotic expansion of $W_{\kappa,\lambda}$, one ascertains that $\tilde\Psi_2$ is indeed analytic on the upper half plane of $\omega$.
-Now, for an analytic function $g$, $g(\varpi)$ as a function of $\omega$ possesses two branch points at $\omega=\pm \mu$.
+Now, for an arbitrary analytic function $g$, $g(\varpi)$ as a function of $\omega$ usually possesses two branch points at $\omega=\pm \mu$.
 Due to physical boundary conditions, the above considerations show that the branch cut that joins the two branch points must be placed on the lower half-plane.
 Indeed, this conclusion is also expected based on heuristic arguments, and we will come back to further discussions in the last section of the paper.

 Different from the case of massless perturbations, for which the branch cut is typically caused by a function of the form $\omega^{1/2}$, it is essential to note that the infinity is no longer a branch point of $g(\varpi)$.
 Therefore, as one closes the contour integral of $\omega$ counter-clockwise alone a large circle in the entire complex plane, the argument of $\varpi$ can be consistently chosen to lag behind that of $\omega$ by $\pi/2$.
 It thus varies continuously within the interval $[-\pi, \pi]$, inside the range where $g=W_{\kappa,\lambda}$ is analytic.
 Subsequently, the contribution of the counter integral of Eq.~\eqref{time-Green-contour} comes entirely from the branch cut associated with $\varpi$.
-A convenient choice is to place the branch cut parallel to and immediately below the real axis of $\omega$~\cite{agr-qnm-tail-12, agr-qnm-tail-22} as shown in Fig.~\ref{Fig1}.
+A convenient choice is to place the branch cut parallel to and immediately below the real axis of $\omega$~\cite{agr-qnm-tail-16, agr-qnm-tail-22} as shown in Fig.~\ref{Fig1}.
 Thus we have, anywhere away from the branch cut,

 As a result, the relevant contribution is governed by the difference between the values of the integrand of Eq.~\eqref{time-Green-contour} on the two opposite sides of the branch cut.
-By encirciling either one of the branch points, it is easy to find that the variable $\varpi$ is differed by the transform $\varpi \to \varpi e^{i\pi}$, thus Eq.~\eqref{time-Green-contour} gives
+The argument of either factor must evolve while avoiding the chosen branch cut while encircling either one of the branch points.
+It is easy to ascertain that the variable $\varpi$ is effectively differed by the transformation $\varpi \to \varpi e^{i\pi}$, thus Eq.~\eqref{time-Green-contour} gives

 where